 - Please arrive on time, Sunday afternoon between 12pm 2pm. - Please park in the parking lot and back into your parking spot. - Scouts can use the restrooms and visit the Trading Post.
-The adult leader will check-in at the camp office. - Check-In Items: Official Roster from my.scouting.org / 3 copies of Medical Forms / Signed Waivers - After check-in, everyone will complete a camp tour and then head to the Shakedown campsite. - SHAKEDOWN includes: - Meeting your Guide.
-Reviewing your trek plans.
-Gear review.
-Food packing.
-Physical Evaluation.
-Q&A. - Using the Patrol Method, the SPL will designate leadership roles for each day of your adventure. - 5:00pm is Flags & Dinner, followed by an evening campfire which is optional for YHAO participants. - We recommend going to sleep at a responsible time, you have a fun adventure that begins in the morning.
+One adult leader will check in at the camp office.
+Check-In Items: Official Roster from my.scouting.org / 3 copies of Medical Forms / Signed Waivers - After check-in, everyone will complete a camp tour and then head to the YHAO briefing on the back porch of the Tate-Daniels building. - At the briefing, you will meet your instructors and fellow scouts and learn about the itinerary for each day of your adventure.
+This is your chance to ask questions, check gear, and get to know your group before your adventure begins. - 5:00pm is Flags & Dinner, followed by an evening campfire which is optional for YHAO participants. - We recommend going to sleep at a responsible time, you have a fun adventure that begins in the morning.